 Enter any name for the token and click Save Token, it will generate Token Key.

-Copy and paste the Token Key in the Magento module configuration.
+Copy and paste the Token Key into the Magento module configuration.

 UVdesk Ticket System Configuration